MinChoi0129/StreamMOS/README.md

 ```
 python -m torch.distributed.launch --nproc_per_node=2 train_StreamMOS.py --config config/StreamMOS.py --tag base
 ```
-All training records will be stored in `experiments/StreamMOS/base`.
-Please note that by default, validation will be conducted in each epoch after 40 epoches.
+Training records are stored in `experiments/StreamMOS/base`.
+By default, validation will be conducted in each epoch after 40 epochs.

 b.
 Running the following command to start the *second stage* of training.
 At this stage, the network will learn to distinguish movable objects.
 ```